-by Ashley Flaman MD and Bibianna Purgina MD FRCPC, reviewed on May 5, 2020
+by Ashley Flaman MD and Bibianna Purgina MD FRCPC

-This diagnosis can be made after a small tissue sample is removed in a procedure called a biopsy or when the entire tumour is removed in a procedure called a resection.
+The diagnosis of osteoid osteoma can be made after a small tissue sample is removed in a procedure called a biopsy or when the entire tumour is removed in a procedure called a resection.
 The tissue is then sent to a pathologist for examination under the microscope.
 However, in some cases, the diagnosis can be made without a tissue examination because the symptoms and the appearance on X-rays are very characteristic.
-Treatment options include radio-frequency ablation or surgical removal of the tumour.
-A tiny piece of the tumour might also be removed by a special biopsy needle during radio-frequency ablation, which would be sent to a pathologist for tissue examination.

 This diagnosis can only be made if the tumour is less than 2 cm in size.
 For this reason, your pathologist may also look at your X-ray or other imaging results before making the diagnosis of osteoid osteoma.
 A tumour that looks similar when examined under the microscope but measures more than 2 cm is called an osteoblastoma.